EzzatEsam/Shaghalni/README.md

 # Shaghalni

 ## Introduction
-This is a freelancing platform built using Flask.
+This is a freelancing platform built using Flask. deployed using azure pipelines and docker. utilized testing using pytest and selenium.\\
+The UI is made using jinja templates and bootstrap. \\
+The backend is made using flask and flask-sqlalchemy.

 ## Features
 - User authentication